Making Microsoft Office to Work with WebDAV Server

-On the contrary, all PROPFIND requests must be authenticated, unless the server is anonymous.
-If any of the PROPFIND requests are processed without authentication, while others request authentication, Microsoft Office may open your file as read-only.
+On the contrary, all PROPFIND requests must be authenticated unless the server is anonymous.
+If any of the PROPFIND requests are processed without authentication while others request authentication, Microsoft Office may open your file as read-only.

 Microsoft Office applications always ask for the authentication when used with Basic and Digest authentication.
-If you check "Remember my password" checkbox it will still display the login dialog, but the user name and password will be already filled-in, so you just click "OK".
+If you check "Remember my password" checkbox it will still display the login dialog, but the username and password will be already filled in, so you just click "OK".

 Why Microsoft Office still opens my document as read-only?

 Here are some troubleshooting tips if Microsoft Office files open as read-only from a WebDAV server.

 Examine your server log for exceptions.
 Before opening a document from a WebDAV server, Microsoft Office submits LOCK request.
 This request must succeed, otherwise the document will be opened as read-only.
 Depending on Microsoft Office version and operating system it may submit a bunch of other requests.
 Check your server log and make sure all requests were successful.
 By default your server log is located in \App_Data\WebDAV\Logs\ folder.

 Examine WebDAV requests with a Fiddler tool.
 While all requests that reached the WebDAV server Engine are logged, if the request failed before being processed by the Engine you will not find it in the log.
 Usually, this happens if the request failed during the authentication stage.
 In this case, use the free Fiddler tool or any other debugging proxy to examine the requests.

 Note that to capture requests using Fiddler on 'localhost' you must use 'localhost.fiddler' instead of 'localhost' when connecting to the server, for example: http://localhost.fiddler:1234.